|Copyright © 2005– by|

 break (break-through) - A pawn advance, to be followed by a pawn capture that opens a blocked position.
 Much of chess strategy involves the attacking side trying to engineer such a break-through, the defender trying to prevent it.
 In his book Pawn Power in Chess, Hans Kmoch called such pawn breaks "levers" because such moves tend to "pry open" a blocked position (see "lever," "pawn break.")

 bridge ("building a bridge") - when an enemy rook or queen prevents a king from entering a rank or file, moving a piece next to the king, but on that rank or file, severs the enemy piece's line of attack and enables the king to "cross over."
-Nimzovich was the first to name this concept, now standard technique in many positions and the essence of the Lucena endgame strategy (see also "blocking", "interference", "Lucena position.")
+Nimzovich was the first to name this concept, now a standard technique in many positions and the essence of the Lucena endgame strategy (see also "blocking", "interference", "Lucena position.")

 Caissa - the legendary goddess of chess.